eclipse-archived/smarthome/docs/documentation/development/testing.md

         // pass it the thing and a ThingStatusInfo object containing the ThingStatus of the thing. handler.initialize();

-        // the argument captor will capture the argument of type ThingStatusInfo given to the
-        // callback#statusUpdated method.
-        ArgumentCaptor<ThingStatusInfo> statusInfoCaptor = ArgumentCaptor.forClass(ThingStatusInfo.class);

-        // verify the interaction with the callback and capture the ThingStatusInfo argument: verify(callback).statusUpdated(eq(thing), statusInfoCaptor.capture());
+        // verify the interaction with the callback.
-        // assert that the ThingStatusInfo given to the callback was build with the ONLINE status:
+        // Check that the ThingStatusInfo given as second parameter to the callback was build with the ONLINE status: verify(callback).statusUpdated(eq(thing), argThat(arg -> arg.getStatus().equals(ThingStatus.ONLINE)));
-        ThingStatusInfo thingStatusInfo = statusInfoCaptor.getValue();
-        Assert.assertThat(thingStatusInfo.getStatus(), is(equalTo(ThingStatus.ONLINE)));
     }

 }